The Paralympics Games

 Founder of the Paralympics

-Although there has always been close ties between the Olympics and Paralympics, in 2001 an agreement between IOC and International Paralympics Committee (IPC) ensured that from 2012 onwards the city chosen to host the Olympic Games would be obliged to host the Paralympics.
+Although there have always been close ties between the Olympics and Paralympics, in 2001 an agreement between IOC and International Paralympics Committee (IPC) ensured that from 2012 onwards the city chosen to host the Olympic Games would be obliged to host the Paralympics.

-The IPC has established ten disability categories, including physical, visual, and intellectual impairment which apply to both Summer and Winter Paralympics.
+The IPC has established ten disability categories, including physical, visual, and intellectual impairment which apply to Summer and Winter Paralympics.
 Athletes with one of these disabilities can compete in the Paralympics though not every sport can allow for every disability category.

 The summer and winter Paralympic Games have been held at the following locations:

 Summer & Winter Sports